onlyuser/NatLang/README.md

 * Only supports English.
 * Only supports present, present progressive, past tense, and past perfect tense statements in the active voice (for now).
 * WordNet does not provide POS look-up for inflected verb forms and mechanical words such as prepositions, leading to a reliance on hard-coded POS definitions in the lexer for some words.
-* A brute force algorithm tries all possibilities accepted by a grammar.
+* A brute force algorithm tries all supported interpretations of a sentence.
 This is slow for long sentences.
 * BNF rules are suitable for specifying constituent-based phrase structure grammars, but are a poor fit for expressing non-local dependencies.

 Known Issues